FEniCS/governance/governance.md

 ### Advisory Board membership

 Members of the Advisory Board are appointed by the Steering Council for a term of 5 years.
 The minimum number of Board Members is 5.
+No two Advisory Board members may be employed by the same organistion.
 Initial terms for Board Members will be 2, 3, 4 and 5 years to stagger (re)election to the Board.
 At the end of a term, an Advisory Board member may be reappointed by the Steering Council.